lawrobar90/ace-box-ext-hot-partner-powerup-bizobs/roles/my-use-case/files/hot-businessanalytics/lab-guide/content/03_lab2/index.md

     - Edit the environment ID
             <PASTE ENV ID HERE>

-    - Paste the token in the “Authorization” field
+    - Paste the token in the “Authorization” field - Make sure to keep "API-Token" and just replace the token
             <PASTE TOKEN HERE>

 6. **Run the workflow**